 Stories of websites and social media feeds getting hacked are becoming more and more frequent.
 Security flaws can rear their ugly heads on any website, new or old, but the likelihood of security flaws affecting an older website is much greater as it relies on older technology.

 For the vast majority of businesses, integrated websites are essential in delivering the requisite service levels.
 Your customers will expect access to a blog, contact form, support form and if applicable, shopping functionality, all on one easy to use website.
 They will require a single login and rapid access to accurate and timely information at all times.
 Integrating your site with your back-office order fulfillment, tracking, billing and CRM systems such as Sage, MS Dynamics or Salesforce reduces the likelihood of mistakes and confusion.
 Many small businesses start out using a collection of open source tools for different activities, only to be forced to use a complex, error-prone and time-consuming strategy involving manually copying information from one system to another.

 A website refresh is the perfect time to find ways to save admin time and improve customer service.

 In summary, the above information highlights the most important and most common signs to look out for when you want to know if your site is becoming “old hat”.
 Although there may be other signals that you need a website update, there should be enough here to guide you on the right path.

-If you would like advice on your current website or would like to discuss a new website please feel free to contact the experts at Granite 5.
+If you would like advice on your current website please feel free to contact your local experts at Granite 5 Ltd.